This Year Could Be Your Hardest Ever

 Be Ready to Pivot

-The apostle Paul experienced this firsthand.
+The Apostle Paul experienced this firsthand.
 He carefully planned where he would preach next, only to be stopped repeatedly.
 Doors he expected to open remained closed.
 But the Bible tells us that the Holy Spirit was redirecting him.
 What seemed like delay ultimately led Paul into new territory where the gospel spread in ways he never imagined (Acts 16:6–10).

 So will you be prepared to change your plans?